Aerating the lawn – how mundane! Not to worry though – have a read of this.

 Be careful here though, because the ‘aerating’ blade is still going to scarify, so it’s not necessarily the best option if you need to do some proper aerating.

 Of course any job is miles quicker when it’s done by electric but in this case it’s probably not going to be the most effective against compact soil.
-So, really try to get your manual hat no for this job.
+So, really try to get your manual hat on for this job.

 Now you know your options, let’s look at when you should be getting out there and giving this a go?

 When to aerate your lawn